promisingcoder/LeadGen/README.md

 python3 main.py "lawyers in New York, NY" --output leads.json
 ```

 The command prints the structured contact map to stdout and (optionally) stores it to a JSON file.
 Results are also upserted into Supabase when the database credentials are provided.
+Use `--max-businesses N` to limit processing during validation, e.g. `--max-businesses 1` for a single firm trial.

 ## Supabase Schema Expectations